juhp/koji-tool/README.md

 Query Koji for tasks.

-Somewhat like `koji list-tasks --mine --quiet --all ...`, but it shows duration, kojiweb urls and build.log size, and it uses `date` to parse a specified date string and can filter task results by package or nvr prefix.
+Somewhat like `koji list-tasks --quiet --all ...`, but it shows duration, kojiweb urls and build.log size, and it uses `date` to parse a specified date string and can filter task results by package or nvr prefix.

 ### Usage

-By default it lists your 10 most recent Fedora Koji buildArch tasks.
+By default it lists 10 most recent Fedora Koji buildArch tasks.

 Specify a package, build, task, or method (like the default "buildarch") to not limit results to your own tasks.